 How to Know If Your Lead Is Sales Qualified

-Make sure your marketing and sales team share the same language and understanding when it comes to qualifying leads.
+Make sure your marketing and sales team share the same language and understanding when it comes to qualifying leads and other sales terms.
 SQLs go to you because they are aware of their problem, thought of your product as a solution, and are on the verge of purchasing it.

 Here are three tips to help you nurture your leads and pin down your sales-ready leads.